microsoftgraph/msgraph-sdk-powershell/src/Sites/beta/docs/New-MgBetaSitePermission.md

 `BODYPARAMETER <IMicrosoftGraphPermission>`: permission
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ExpirationDateTime <DateTime?>]`: A format of yyyy-MM-ddTHH:mm:ssZ of DateTimeOffset indicates the expiration time of the permission.
-DateTime.MinValue indicates there is no expiration set for this permission.
+DateTime.MinValue indicates there's no expiration set for this permission.
 Optional.
   - `[GrantedTo <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-This property is read-only.
+This might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-      - `[Id <String>]`: The identifier of the identity.
-This property is read-only.
+      - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[GrantedToIdentities <IMicrosoftGraphIdentitySet[]>]`: